chrismhodgson/nextjs-pfrac/data/_pages/races/hartcliff-hill.md

 #### Entry

-Entry £5.00 on the day for FRA or EA members; £6.00 for non-members.
+Pre-entry £6.00 (link to follow); on the day £8.00.

 This race will have a permit and associated UK Athletics insurance from the [Fell Runners Association](https://www.fellrunner.org.uk/fra/for-organisers).
-Minimum age to enter is 15 on the day of the race.
+Minimum age to enter is 17 on the 31 December 2025 (FRA rules).
 If under 18 and not accompanied by a parent or guardian please bring a completed [FRA Parental Consent Form](https://files.fellrunner.org.uk/documents/2024/fra-parental-consent-process-form-2024.pdf).

 #### Registration

-Registration from 18:00 at [location tbc].
-Grid ref: SE244032tbc
+Registration from 18:00 at [Penistone Bowling Club](https://maps.app.goo.gl/naJ6HVefAArV7hf99).
+Grid ref: SE244032tbc.

 #### Results